Finding out I was pregnant with triplets

-I thought I would have an active pregnancy, but eating and sleeping became all-consuming.
+I always imagined I would have an active pregnancy, but eating and sleeping became all-consuming.
 Although I went snow skiing at 8 weeks pregnant, I had no idea there were 3 babies at that point.

 When I was 16 weeks pregnant, I went on a 7 mile walk.
 However, that night, I ate two dinners!
 For 17 weeks, I seemed to vomit constantly, but I worked as a physical therapist until the end of my second trimester.

 After my swollen feet outgrew my normal climbing shoes and then a second larger pair, I finally had to give up the horizontal routes at our local climbing gym around 27 weeks.
-After that, walking our two dogs was the extent of my physical activity, and I finally had to hire that out at 31 weeks.
-At that point, I used to have to lay down and rest after taking a shower and before I could put my clothes back on again.
-I was exhausted.
+After that, walking our two dogs was the extent of my physical activity, and I had to hire even that out at 31 weeks.
+Around the same time, I used to lay down to rest after taking a shower because I was too tired to put my clothes back on.

 Meeting Our Girls